 With a focus on farm animals, our Perth-based website’s objective is to assist West Australian rescues and individuals when they are trying to find temporary and permanent homes for animals in need.
 Using eye catching ads and online application forms, we use proven social and email networks to spread the word across WA.
 We back this all up with practical guidance, advice and documentation to help owners ensure the best and safest outcome for their animal companion.

-Farm Animal Advertising It is required that the animal must be desexed*and immunized*, and will be placed in homes that will agree to never use the animal for breeding or production.
+Farm Animal Advertising It is required that the animal be desexed*and immunized*, wormed or drenched, and will be placed in homes that will agree to never use the animal for breeding or production.
 In other words, farm animals must be placed in homes that will keep them as pets only, and not use them for conventional farming purposes for profit.

 * De-sexing and immunizing farm animals is species specific and will be discussed with the animal owner/custodian on a case by case basis.